ucd-dare/EI-Drive/README.md

 > - **August 2024:** Support transmission error in intention sharing. -->

-## **Looking for a full-stack autonomous driving platform that seamlessly simulates cooperative perception and edge communication?
+## **Looking for an end-to-end autonomous driving platform that seamlessly simulates cooperative perception and edge communication?
 Choose EI-Drive!**

 Integrating cooperative perception with edge communication, EI-Drive allows the exploration how communication latency and errors affect not only cooperative perception but also the overall performance of autonomous vehicles.

-A streamlined implementation with a full-stack pipeline and built-in scenarios.
+A streamlined implementation with an end-to-end pipeline and built-in scenarios.
 Highly customizable components allow you to tailor your experiments.

 Clear visualization makes the results highly visible and easy to interpret.